lmarecha-creator/mcafeecloudguru/content/190moreinformation/050_deployguestbook/getrepo.md

 1. Log into your Github and select the repository you have created in the previous lab : https://github.com/

-2. Extract the files and upload them to your repository.
-Make sure you have all files inclding “azure-mvc-shiftleft-pipeline.yml”
+2. Make sure you have all files including “azure-mvc-shiftleft-pipeline.yml”

   ![Build Project 1](/images/mfe/arm-vm.png?classes=border,shadow)